wp-plugins/pulsemaps/readme.txt

 == Changelog ==

+= 1.4.2 =

+* Link to the map details page is fixed.

 = 1.4.1 =

 * Load widget asynchronously (so it doesn't interrupt loading the rest of the page).